koljapluemer/situation-based-language-learning/doc/components/situation-editing.md

 - Each challenge row (`ChallengeItemExpression` / `ChallengeItemUnderstanding`) is a `details` tree.
 Summaries show a single line (polite file-tree aesthetic) with inline icon controls, keeping the vertical rhythm predictable.
 - The gloss section within a challenge delegates to `GlossTreeNode`.
 This component understands three use cases simultaneously: (1) inspect nested contains/translations, (2) attach brand new glosses via modal, and (3) edit/detach existing ones without leaving the tree.

+### Language Controls
+- The situation view now exposes a single native-language dropdown (default `eng`).
+Expression challenges only render glosses whose `language` matches this selection so editors can focus on one learner language at a time.
+- Gloss additions no longer expose arbitrary language pickers: expression glosses always use the selected native language, while understanding glosses (and their contained children) always use the situation’s target language.
+- When expanding gloss translations inside understanding challenges we filter the list to the selected native language, and adding a translation automatically locks the modal to that language.
+This keeps translation pairs predictable and removes accidental cross-language attachments.

 ### Modal Responsibilities
 - `GlossModal` is intentionally minimal: language/content plus the handful of gloss metadata we care about (`isParaphrased`, transcriptions, notes).
 It always posts to `/glosses` on “create” and returns the saved DTO.
 The caller decides what to do with the resulting `id` (e.g., attach it to a challenge or to another gloss relation).
 - We only render brackets around the content input when `isParaphrased` is true.
 This enforces a visual convention that paraphrases are treated as paraphrases everywhere (both in lists and modals), so authors don’t forget the flag’s meaning.